Leaders in Paris to call for protecting children online

 The Elysee said about 450 participants are expected at the three-day summit that opens Thursday, while 15,000 others will attend online.
 The summit brings together world leaders, CEOs, NGOs and others to discuss global issues such as climate, the COVID-19 pandemic and the digital transition.

-Macron is to chair a session closed to the press in order to make “joint commitments” on how to make the internet safer for children, a French official said.
+Macron is to chair a session about children’s rights in the presence of Youtube CEO Susan Wojcicki and Amazon senior vice president Russel Grandinetti.

-The call will mark a “starting point” on taking concrete action including enforcing parental control on digital tools, protecting children from inappropriate content and preventing cyber-stalking, prostitution and child pornography, the official said.
+The call aims at making “joint commitments” on how to make the internet safer for children, a French official said.
+It will mark a “starting point” on taking concrete action including enforcing parental control on digital tools, protecting children from inappropriate content and preventing cyber-stalking, prostitution and child pornography, the official said.

-A senior U.S. administration official suggested the United States will join the call, stressing that the country plays “a prominent role because our companies are so dominant in this space and our government has a prominent voice.”

 Children rights’ advocates have for years urged internet giants to take action to better protect children.